 Graduating in 1972 from Exeter University, London, with a bachelor’s degree in Art and Education Psychology, Wayne Warren has established himself as a contemporary artist in both two- and three-dimensional pieces.
 His work highlights the consumer’s fixation with materialism and challenges the market valuation of physical goods.

-Warren’s stunning creations are prominently featured in many permanent and private collections across the globe, as well as in various countries and continents including Australia, Britain, Korea, Japan, Hong Kong, China and the United States.
+Most recently exhibited at the Bury Museum in the UK, Warren’s stunning creations are prominently featured in many public and private collections across the globe.
 His work may be found in many public collections such as Judith Neilson, Founder/Director, White Rabbit Collection, Sydney; Lloyds The First Ten Years Luton Museum and Art Gallery, England; The Long Gallery; Birmingham University; Lloyds Bank, England; Norwich Hospital; Montclair Kimberley Academy, NJ, USA; and Cambridge University.

 * Long-Sharp Gallery is honored to represent works of Wayne Warren in the United States.